TITLE 16 OCCUPATIONAL

 treatment of hormone and neurotransmitter imbalances through blood, urine and

-saliva hormone testing and evaluation; appropriate treatment options for the biomedical
+saliva hormone testing and evaluation; appropriate treatment options for the

-imbalances, andropause, menopausal syndrome, and
+fatigue, thyroid imbalances, andropause, menopausal syndrome, and other male and

-in practice or case study review;
+case study review;

 G. one hour in pharmaceutical law as